-The College has one subsidiary company, Bedford College Services Limited, which commenced trading on 1 August 2009 and whose principal activity is hospitality and leisure services.
+The College has one subsidiary company, Bedford College Services Limited whose principal activity is hospitality and leisure services.
+In delivering these services it offers valuable work experience to the College's learners.
 Any surpluses generated by the company are transferred to the College under deed of covenant.
-In the current year, a small deficit of £19,000 was recorded.
+In the year under review a deficit of £117,000 was recorded.
+This is considered to be a short term issue and a number of measures have been put in place to ensure a substantial improvement in financial performance.

-The Group had accumulated reserves of £18.85m and cash balances of £5.6m as at 31 July 2010.
-The College wishes to continue to accumulate reserves in order to help finance substantial refurbishment in the coming years.
+The Group had accumulated reserves of £22.2m and cash balances of £8.9m as at 31 July 2011.
+The College aims to continue to accumulate reserves in order to help finance substantial refurbishment of its buildings which is being planned for the coming years.

-Tangible fixed assets totalled £26.6m at the end of the year, after additions during the year of £3.1m.
-Of this £2.1m related to land and buildings and the rest was equipment.
+Tangible fixed assets totalled £26.8m at the end of the year, a slight increase from the previous year as additions exceeded depreciation charges yet again. £24.7m related to land and buildings and £2.1m was equipment.

-The College has significant reliance on the LSC and its successor organisations for its principal funding source, largely from recurrent grants.
-In 2009-10 the LSC and its successor organisations provided 77% of the College's total income, compared with 78.5% in the previous year.
+The College has significant reliance on the SFA, the Young People's Learning Agency (YPLA) and the Higher Education Funding Council for England & Wales (HEFCE) for its principal funding, largely from recurrent grants.
+In 2010-11 these agencies provided 76% of the College's total income, compared with 77% in the previous year.